Event: Sevenoaks Rugby - 16th Annual Schools Tag Rugby Event

 - St Johns Primary - 3 teams

-- Weald Community Primary School - to be confirmed
+- Weald Community Primary School - 2 teams

 The Rugby Code